jayanthzarco/jayanthzarco/README.md

 - 👋 Hi, I’m @Jayanth
 - 👀 I’m interested in ...
-3D PIPELINE DEVELOPMENT
+3D PIPELINE DEVELOPMENT FOR CGI AND VFX
 - 🌱 I’m currently learning ...
 ADVANCE API CONCEPTS OF CG SOFTWARES
 - 💞️ I’m looking to collaborate on ...
 PIPELINE TD
 - 📫 How to reach me ... jayu.zroco@gmail.com